 Running various activities in the fields of education, culture and sport there are a variety of events and programs throughout the year that you can get involved with!
 Get to know the committee and general members and stay up to date with the chapter’s upcoming events through social media!

-Facebook Groups: Language Exchange and Berbahasa
+Follow Facebook page AIYA Victoria and Instagram and other groups: Language Exchange and Berbahasa

 Feel free to also send an email to [email protected] for any questions or enquiries.